Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 1 Corinthians 2:13

-For this reason, many prophet parents and prophetic youth leaders may start to train prophetic children in the gift of prophesy as part of their family or community identity.
+For this reason, many prophet parents and prophetic youth leaders may start to train prophetic children in the gift of prophecy as part of their family or community identity.
 It is easiest to simply introduce them to the gifts, and let God lead from there.

 If anything, prophetic youth leaders will need to evaluate the mantles rising on children by asking questions like: